cvmfs-contrib/github-action-cvmfs/README.md

 ## Limitations

 This GitHub Action is only expected to work in workflows that [run on](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#jobsjob_idruns-on) ubuntu targets (and even then likely only `ubuntu-latest`).
 This exludes the `macos` and `windows` targets.

+## Use With Docker

+In case your workflow uses docker containers, the cvmfs directory can be mounted inside the container by using the flag `-v /cvmfs:/cvmfs:shared`.